 Just before the event began, we had a brief chance to meet President Obama and the First Lady.
 Once again, the attention focused on Julian.
 Julian told the President that he was going to be student body co-president at his high school this coming year and that the President had been an inspiration to him.
 The President responded with a fist bump.

-In his remarks at the event President Obama talked about the many important accomplishments in the fight for LGBT justice, inclusion, and equality.
+In his remarks at the event President Obama talked about the many important accomplishments in the fight for LGBTQ justice, inclusion, and equality.
 He noted that we still had much work to do, even as we celebrated our historic progress.

-He promised that soon he would be signing an Executive Order to prohibit employment discrimination against LGBT workers by companies that contract with the government.
+He promised that soon he would be signing an Executive Order to prohibit employment discrimination against LGBTQ workers by companies that contract with the government.
 There were many applause lines.
 But what I appreciated the most was how the President concluded his remarks.

 He challenged us to not leave anyone behind.
 He exhorted us to be there for everyone else left vulnerable or insecure because of bigotry or prejudice or injustice.
-He asked us to stay in the fight for the poor, the undocumented, for LGBT youth, and for LGBT people around the globe.
+He asked us to stay in the fight for the poor, the undocumented, for LGBTQ youth, and for LGBTQ people around the globe.
 Most importantly, our President made clear that what got us to this point was a recognition of our common humanity, and that our future challenge will be to eliminate prejudice wherever it exists and to celebrate and embrace difference and diversity.

 As we walked out of the White House, Julian noted we were walking along the very same path we had exited five years earlier.
 In that five years our community has made breathtaking gains.
 In that five years my son has become a man.
 And in that five years my son has seen his President stand up for him and his family.
 I took Sandy’s hand, she put her arm around Julian and we walked out into the muggy DC evening believing that anything was possible.